ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 ## Scenario 1: Block communications between two groups

-In this scenario, we will set up Information Barriers policies that prevent people in one group (we'll call them Investors) from communicating with people in another group (we'll call them Research).
+In this example scenario, we will set up Information Barriers policies that prevent people in one group (we'll call them Investors) from communicating with people in another group (we'll call them Research).

 > [!IMPORTANT]
 > Before you begin the following procedure, make sure you have completed the steps in the section, [Prepare your environment for Information Barriers](#prepare-your-environment-for-information-barriers).

-1. As a global administrator or compliance administrator, define two groups by running the following PowerShell cmdlets in Exchange Online:<br>
+1. As a global administrator or compliance administrator, define the Investors and Research groups by running the following PowerShell cmdlets in Exchange Online.

     ```
     $investorsGroup = Get-DistributionGroup -Identity Investors | select DistinguishedName

     $researchGroup = Get-DistributionGroup -Identity Research | select DistinguishedName
     ```

-2. Define filter variables for the Investors group as follows:<br>
+2. Define filter variables for the Investors group as follows:

     ```
     $investorsFilter = "(MemberOfGroup -eq $investorsGroup)"